-Collier County's PY 2024 AAP is based off the housing and community development needs identified in its 2021-2025 Consolidated Plan, which involved a robust citizen participation and stakeholder consultation process.
+Collier County's PY 2023 AAP is based off the housing and community development needs identified in its 2021-2025 Consolidated Plan, which involved a robust citizen participation and stakeholder consultation process.
 Collier County conducted significant consultation with citizens, municipal officials, non-profit agencies, public housing agencies, governmental agencies, and the Continuum of Care in preparing this Plan.
 Further, focus groups and interviews took place with local community stakeholders and online surveys for the community and agencies were conducted to gather feedback to identify priority needs.
 The Affordable Housing Advisory Committee (AHAC) provided input and feedback during several meetings on current housing and community development conditions, needs, and strategies.

-For PY 2024, the County continued to be engaged with local stakeholder organizations in preparing this plan.
-The County provided technical assistance to solicit input on potential projects for funding to ensure that all potential applicants for its grant funding application process were fully versed in the requirements and expectations for the funds.
+For PY 2023, the County continued to be engaged with local stakeholder organizations in preparing this plan.
+The County held a public meeting and provided technical assistance to solicit input on potential projects for funding to ensure that all potential applicants for its grant funding application process were fully versed in the requirements and expectations for the funds.
 All potential applicants helped to describe the needs of the community through their application and at the meetings.
-The following section details the organizations and agencies that took part in the development of the plan.